vitobotta/hetzner-k3s/docs/Tailscale_integration.md

 - `systemd-resolved` answers using the host's IPv6 upstream DNS servers (the NAT64 resolvers)
 - Host-network pods with `dnsPolicy: Default` also use this path

-### 3. IPv4 default route for ClusterIP DNAT
+### 3. Outbound IPv4 connectivity via 464XLAT (clatd)

+**Problem:** IPv6-only Hetzner nodes have no IPv4 internet route.
+Pods use flannel's IPv4 network (`10.244.0.0/16`) and resolve hostnames like `github.com` to A records (IPv4).
+Without an IPv4 internet route, two things fail:
-**Problem:** IPv6-only Hetzner nodes have no IPv4 default route.
-The kernel returns `ENETUNREACH` immediately for any IPv4 destination without a specific route, including ClusterIP addresses (`10.43.0.0/16`).
-Packets never reach nftables, so kube-proxy's DNAT rules in the OUTPUT chain cannot rewrite them to local pod endpoints.
-This causes all pods that contact the API server (CCM, CoreDNS, etc.) to fail with `dial tcp 10.43.0.1:443: connect: network is unreachable`.
+1. **ClusterIP DNAT**: the kernel returns `ENETUNREACH` immediately for any IPv4 destination (including ClusterIPs like `10.43.0.0/16`), so packets never reach nftables and kube-proxy DNAT rules cannot rewrite them to local endpoints.

-**Fix:** Before k3s installation, hetzner-k3s adds a default IPv4 route via Hetzner's standard gateway (`172.31.1.1`) with a high metric (500).
-This gateway is always present on IPv6-only nodes but doesn't forward IPv4 internet traffic -- it only handles local/metadata routing.
-The route prevents `ENETUNREACH` so that nftables can process packets and DNAT ClusterIP traffic to local endpoints.
-The public interface is auto-detected (Intel servers use `eth0`, ARM servers use `enp1s0`).
+2. **Outbound internet**: pods cannot reach IPv4-only services such as GitHub (used by Flux, Helm, image pulls from non-IPv6 registries, etc.).

+**Fix:** hetzner-k3s installs [clatd](https://github.com/toreanderson/clatd) — a 464XLAT CLAT implementation — on every IPv6-only node. clatd creates a virtual `clat` interface that translates outbound IPv4 packets into IPv6 using Hetzner's NAT64 gateway.
+Hetzner's gateway then translates them back to IPv4 before forwarding to the internet.
+The correct NAT64 prefix is auto-detected via RFC 7050 (`ipv4only.arpa` DNS64 discovery) so no manual prefix configuration is needed.

+clatd also installs an IPv4 default route via `clat`, which resolves both the ENETUNREACH issue for ClusterIP DNAT and provides full outbound IPv4 internet access for pods.
+Note that Hetzner uses custom NAT64 prefixes (not the well-known `64:ff9b::/96`), so prefix auto-detection is essential.

+Dependencies installed: `tayga`, `make`, `perl`, `libnet-ip-perl`, `libnet-dns-perl`, `libjson-perl`.

 ## Full example cluster.yaml (IPv6-only nodes)